 From the User Group Edit page, access can be defined in four major areas: Menus, Reports, Dashboards and Functions.

 Menus are the buttons at the top of each page in PPO.

 Access to these menu items can be controlled by selecting an Access or No Access radio button in the Menus section on the User Group Edit page.
-To remove the Life Cycle menu item, select the No Access radio button for the Life Cycle menu:
+To remove the Life Cycle menu item, select the No Access radio button for View Life Cycle.

 The Life Cycle menu item will no longer show for the selected user group.